jnk22/flota/README.md

 - Additional passing of **prefixes** and **suffixes** to tokenizer
 - Simple HTTP API for tokenizing/encoding words
 - Improved CLI

-## Dependencies

-At least Python 3.10 is required due to usage of [pattern matching](https://peps.python.org/pep-0634/).
-_Using Python 3.11 might fail on some platforms due to [pending support from PyTorch](https://github.com/pytorch/pytorch/issues/86566)._

-All further dependencies are defined in [`pyproject.toml`](./pyproject.toml).

 ## Installation